gdha/rear-automated-testing/docs/configuration.md

     $ cp bareos.ini.template bareos.ini
     $ vi bareos.ini

 The `bareos.ini` file needs to be modified with your credentials you received from Bareos company.
+For example, the template file looks like:

     # Attention: for BAREOS customers who have a valid subscription or support contract may
     # copy this "bareos.ini.template" file to "bareos.ini" file and